Bringing Vintage Aircraft to Life since 2010

 Home > Aircraft Database > British Aircraft > de Havilland Mosquito

 Nicknamed 'The Wooden Wonder' the twin-engined Mosquito would prove to be an extremely versatile aircraft.
-Whilst originally conceived as a bomber, and serving in the role with Bomber Command, the de Havilland Mosquito would also serve as a fighter, intruder and Pathfinder among the many roles it undertook.
-The aircraft also took part in a number of low-level operations.
+Originally conceived as a bomber, serving with Bomber Command, the aircraft was also used as a fighter, intruder, Pathfinder and for reconnaissance.
+The de Havilland Mosquito would take part in Operation Jericho and other low-level operations.

 Quick Facts